alliance-genome/agr_curation/README.md

 ...
 ```

-This will run just the API and you can find it running at: [http://localhost:8080](http://localhost:8080) however if the API was built without the UI there will be nothing to see at that url.
-However there is a swagger interface running at: [http://localhost:8080/swagger-ui](http://localhost:8080/swagger-ui)
+This will run just the API and you can find it running at: [http://localhost:8080](http://localhost:8080), however if the API was built without the UI there will be nothing to see at that url.
+There is a swagger interface running at: [http://localhost:8080/swagger-ui](http://localhost:8080/swagger-ui).
+**Windows note**: If you're running the curation software through WSL (on Windows), Java might serve this interface through IPv6, in which case `localhost:8080` will be accessible within WSL, but not from your windows browser.
+Instead, you can then access the API and the swagger interface in your browser at it's IPv6 counterpart: [http://[::1]:8080](http://[::1]:8080).

 Following the prompts at the bottom of the screen after the server is up and running.